juju/docs/src/en/commands.md

    _--upload-tools  (= false)_

-   upload tools if bootstraping a new machine.
+   Upload tools if bootstraping a new machine

    **Details:**